paxdotdev/docs/src/intro-pax.md

 # Introduction to Pax

-Pax is a user interface language and rendering engine.
-Use Pax to build GUIs and interactive 2D graphics with Rust.
+Pax is a user interface language and 2D layout engine.
+Use Pax to develop cross-platform apps with Rust.

 Pax compiles through Rust into native Mac apps (LLVM) or Web apps (WebAssembly).
 Support for more platforms is planned, at least: Linux, Windows, iOS, and Android.